-Optimal packaging design protects our products in a compliant manner, and meets or exceeds customer needs, with the minimum possible environmental impact.
+Optimal packaging design protects our products in a compliant manner and meets or exceeds customer needs with the minimum possible environmental impact.

 The packaging we use for our finished products and in-process materials serves a range of important purposes.
-The foremost is to protect the purity, efficacy and physical integrity of the product.
+The foremost purpose is to protect the purity, efficacy, and physical integrity of the product.
 Packaging also provides the customer with information and convenience, the pharmacist or provider with accurate dispensing information at the point of purchase, and our business with marketing value.
-For some products, the packaging also serves safety functions, such as child-resistance and tampering evidence.
+For some products, packaging also serves safety functions, such as child-resistance and tampering evidence.

 For more information about waste-reduction efforts at our facilities, click here.

 For more information about our new environmental goals, click here.